How to Run WordPress on SQL Server: A Comprehensive Guide

 Take a different approach

-If you are willing to get your hands dirty and find a slightly fiddly workaround for getting WordPress to run on SQL Server, then this guide is worth considering in more detail.
+If you are willing to get your hands dirty and find a slightly fiddly workaround for getting WP to run on SQL Server, then this guide is worth considering in more detail.

 It outlines the steps involved in effectively duping WordPress into accepting SQL Server.
 The database is in part by piggybacking on the implementation of MySQL that is on support.